techgrounds/techgrounds-laminated-denim/beschrijvingen/02_notes/NTW-05 notes.md

 Internet Protocol version 4 has been superseded by IPv6, but is still incredibly popular and remains the most widely used protocol.
 It governs how devices communicate over a network.

 #### IPv6
+IPv6 is a 128-bit protocol that provides many more addresses.
+Because of its length, it is possible to leave out repeated 0's in the same octet when writing out an address.
+Further, an IPv6 address is split into two sections: a network component and a node component.
+This is done by splitting the address in half.
+The first 64 bits refer to the network, and the final 64 bits to the node.

+The bits used for the network portion of the address are used primarily for routing.
+It's split further into two blocks: one of 48, used for routing over the internet.
+The other 16 bits are used for subnetting on LANs.
+The remaining 64 bits draw information from the #MAC address.

 #### Public and private IPs
+Public IPs are used to address an entire local network of devices via the router.
+It is effectively the IP address with which one is visible on the internet.
+Private IPs are used to identify devices on the local network.

 #### NAT
+Network address translation is essentially a means of combining a local network of multiple private IPs into a single public IP.
+This function is typically found on a router or gateway.

 #### Static and dynamic IPs
+Dynamic IPs change automatically.
+On a private network these are assigned by the DHCP server.
+Publically, it is a user's ISP that designates IP addresses.
+Static IPs are configured manually.
+They're particularly useful for servers that need to consistently available on the same address.

 #### Exercise: